Schedule Your Free Consultation

 Our team investigates the cause of your crash from every angle.
 We work with accident reconstruction experts to analyze vehicle damage patterns and gather proof of fault.
 We also examine weather conditions, road maintenance issues, and vehicle defects to determine all possible contributing factors.

 Certain stretches of road in Lakeland see more motorcycle wrecks than others.
 Congestion, lane design, and fast-moving traffic create conditions where motorcyclists are often overlooked or crowded out by larger vehicles.
+Because motorcycles are smaller and less visible, even a momentary lapse in a driver’s attention can lead to serious consequences.

 Motorcyclists are exposed.
 That means injuries are often severe.
 Common injuries we handle include: